Stephanie1125/googlestep/week3/README.md

 **"1.5x2"** ⇒ we should take 1.5 as one number ⇒ the result should be 3.0

 **"1.5x1.5"** ⇒  we should take 1.5 as one number ⇒ the result should be 2.25

+As a result, we cannot put the multiplication and division program inside the **readNumber(line, index)** because it will affect the decimals and also the priority of the「x」and「/」.

+We should write it as the way we write the Pulse and Minus function.

+### **And the bugs all fixed.｡:.ﾟヽ(*´∀`)ﾉﾟ.:｡**